KrystalMood/KrystalMood/README.md

 };
 ```
 ## 🌟 Featured Projects
-*(Add your projects here - show off what you've built with Remix.js, Next.js, or Vite!)*

 ### 🎯 My Fullstack Project
 It is still work in progress, especially the backend